You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

 GA4 provides you with more customer-centric insights, whereas UA gives you data about your users and deeper insights into how well your website is performing.

-So, if you rely on a Universal Analytics’s data model and want to switch to event-based, it will be a radical change.
-The data model is a completely different product, with new UI and very few predefined features.
+So, switching to a fully event-based data model will be a radical change.
+The data model is a completely different product, with a new UI and very few predefined features.

 Is GA4 the right choice for your business?